 Enjoying Post Earthquake Christchurch

-The City Tram now runs on its extended route and the Victoria Street Precinct, only a 5 minute walk away now has some of the most popular dining options in Christchurch as well as bar and nightclub options.
+The City Tram now runs on its extended route and the Victoria Street Precinct, only a 5 minute walk away now has some of the most popular dining options in Christchurch as well as Christchurch Casino and other night time entertainment.

 So What is Happening in Christchurch?